 r10k_private_key: This is the path to the private key that permits the

-pe-puppetuser to access all Git repositories.
-This file must be owned by the
+pe-puppetuser to access your Git repositories.
+This file must be located on the Puppet master, owned by the

 Run Puppet on all of your masters.

-If you run Puppet (for example, with the Run Puppet button in the console) for all your masters at the same time, you might see errors like this your compile masters’ logs:
+If you run Puppet for all your masters at the same time, such as with the Run Puppet button in the console, you might see errors like this your compile masters’ logs:

 2015-11-20 08:14:38,308 ERROR [clojure-agent-send-off-pool-0] [p.e.s.f.file-sync-client-core] File sync failure: Unable to get latest-commits from server (https://master.example.com:8140/file-sync/v1/latest-commits). java.net.ConnectException: Connection refused

-You can ignore these errors for now.
+You can ignore these errors.
 They occur because Puppet Server is restarting while the compile masters are trying to poll for new code.
 These errors should stop as soon as the Puppet Server on the master of masters has finished restarting.

 After the Puppet run is complete, test the connection to the control repo.